The Best Neighbourhoods in Edmonton

 We know there’s some variety out there, but we try to stick to the facts, and these are some of the things that are the most important factors in the best neighbourhoods, according to the Canadians polled:

-- Easy access to shopping and dining.
+- Easy access to shopping and dining makes for a “best area to live” marker in Edmonton.
 Most people who live in Edmonton want to live close to their favourite stores and restaurants.
 The convenience of being able to easily run to the store for a forgotten ingredient or grab takeout on the way home from work makes life easier.
 Plus, the less you have to travel, the better it is for the environment!

 - Green spaces.
 Speaking of the environment, Canadians don’t want to live their lives surrounded by concrete.
 They appreciate having parks and nature preserves nearby.
-In many cases, you’ll even find these integrated into the best neighbourhoods.
+In many cases, you’ll even find these integrated into the best neighbourhoods in Edmonton.

 - Proximity to public transport.
 Edmonton is considered a smaller metropolitan city, so most people enjoy a relatively short commute to work if they’re driving.
 However, many people want to be close to the bus or LRT system rather than drive.

 - Access to preferred schools.
 Edmonton has great public and private schools.
 Some parents want their children to attend a brand-new school.
 Others might choose a school for its language immersion program or its religious background.
-It’s clear that being close to their school of choice is an important factor to consider.
+Being close to your school of choice is a factor in the best communities to live in Edmonton.

-- Cultural and community sites.
+- Cultural and community sites can contribute to the “best” title for communities in Edmonton.
 Edmonton is a melting pot, and the people who live here come from all over the world.
 Many of these families are looking for neighbourhoods that are welcome and can offer easy access to things like international food stores or religious services in a foreign language.

 We might sound a bit biased, but we think it’s the truth.
 Edmonton has a lot of great neighbourhoods, and it seems that others agree: 89% of Canadians said they would recommend their communities to others.